rana-ahammed/skyinsight/README.md

-# Weathery is a weather forecast website
+# Skyinsight is a weather forecast website

 ## Features of this website